prologin/iorgen/CONTRIBUTING.md

 The second test consists in generating all the parsers in the “reprint” mode, compiling them, and then executing them with a sample input in stdin.
 The program should then output the exact same thing as the input, proving that it has correctly parsed everything in stdin.
-The standart input is given by the file with extension `.sample_input`.
+The standard input is given by the file with extension `.sample_input`.

 To run the tests, run the command `./test.py`.
-You will often to run `./regenerate.py` beforehand: be sure to then check with a `git diff` that the modifications are the one you wanted to make to the generated files.
+You will often want to run `./regenerate.py` beforehand: be sure to then check with a `git diff` that the modifications are the one you wanted to make to the generated files.